Hedgehogo/chumsky/guide/key_concepts.md

 implementations for types in Rust's standard library such as [`std::ops::Range<usize>`].

 Chumsky will use its internal knowledge of your parser to generate spans for you whenever you need them, such as for attaching to nodes of an abstract syntax tree.
-See [`Parser::map_with`] for more information.
+See [`UnitParser::map_with`] for more information.